finn-matti/blog/content/blog/2024/06/23/how-i-have.md

 First, I ask myself if the change is trivial or not.
 Is it just something really small and contained, like changing a constant or what is returned from a method?
 Or a small visual change?
 This is so easy that I generally only do that change and nothing else.
 Maybe I add a type hint or update some kind of documentation if it exists.
 But that's it.
 Hard to get more efficient here.

-If the change is more complex, I subdivide this category immediately into two subcategories: is it something entirely new or is it a substantial change of existing code.
+If the change is more complex, I subdivide this category immediately into two subtags: is it something entirely new or is it a substantial change of existing code.

 What makes these two cases different is the kind of analysis (and implementation; see below) I'm doing.
 If it's new stuff, I try to imagine what a good, modern, sustainably maintainable version of the app or website I'm working on might be in general.
 What would be a good, extendable starting point?
 Very often the tech stack is set, but the question becomes how to use what is given in the intended/best™ way.